truhanen/windowlayouts/README.md

 ## Installation

-Clone the repository & run `pip install .` in the project root directory to install the script to be used from the command line.
+Run `pip install truhanen.windowlayouts` to install the script `windowlayouts` to be used from the command line.

 ### Requirements

 - Python 3.7+ & pip
 - wmctrl command line tool

+### Install from source

+Clone the repository & run `pip install .` in the project root directory.

 ## Usage